Redact text

 )

-The above code runs the redaction in the same way as any other redaction request, and then records the API request and its results.
-The request itself is automatically purged after 1 hour.
 You can view the results from the API Explorer page in Textual.
-The retention time is specified in hours and can be set to a value between 1 and 720.
+The retention time for the results specified in hours and can be set to a value between 1 and 720.

 ner = TextualNer()